pllim/action-check_pr_basebranch/README.md

 repository.
 This feature is useful when your workflow involves occasional pull requests to other branches upstream; e.g., manual backport to an older release branch.

+If this action is triggered by something other than a pull request, it will exit successfully with a no-op.